kkishore9891/Jetson-Nano-Self-Driving-Car/README.md

 Neural networks are universal function approximators which can be used for different kinds of problems(Classification, Regression, Segmentation, etc).
 In this self driving car prototype, I have used regression(I have tried classification too but regression is the way to go) to predict the steering angle of a car by using the video feed of the path as input to the neural network.
 Use this GitHub Repo to help build your own Self Driving Car.
 You can also alter the code slightly to use a car with Ackerman Steering and Servo Motors instead of using the classic Line Follower styled Chassis that I have used.
 With that being said, lets get started.

+## The Self Driving Car Concept

+This self driving car is a robot with four wheels powered by Arduino UNO, a Motor driver, a LIPO battery, 4 motors and wheels.
+The intelligent operations are carried out by NVIDIA's Jetson Nano board, which is a single board computer with GPU cores and CUDA support.
+The Jetson board processes the images obtained in real time from a web camera and feeds them into a Neural network with convolutional and fully connected layers.
+The neural network performs regression to predict the steering angle of the car and the